-The HE-560 came out in 2014 as a replacement to the loved HE-500.
+The HE-560 came out in 2014 as a replacement to the very appreciated HE-500.
 It was featuring a new lighter chassis (shared with the HE400i/s, and later the Edition X / Arya models) and a single magnet configuration.
 The difference in weight between the HE-500 and HE-560 is huge : 200g.

 Build is a bit cheap and the HE-560 will not be fine with violent handling – yokes can break easily.
 Hopefully, comfort is very solid : light weight, suspension headband, plush velour Focus pads and average clamping.